aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 4. Access the chart data and set the range.
 5. Save the modified presentation as a PPTX file.

-This Javascript code shows you how to set the data range for a chart:
+This JavaScript code shows you how to set the data range for a chart:

 ```javascript
 var pres = new aspose.slides.Presentation();